Hecke operators on topological modular forms: Applications to number theory

 One can push \Cref{congruencetheoremintext} a little harder and look at various cases.
 A few more direct examples of this can be found in \cite[Cor.10.1.6]{mythesis} which compute some explicit values of $b^e_n$.
-We can now immediately prove \Cref{congruencetheoremintro}.
+For example,